Physical Therapist

 I've been to PT several times.
 Half the time it's great and helpful.
 Other times, I feel like it's so pointless and ineffective that it feels like the PT is just trying to keep his calendar (wallet) full.
 Do you know of PT's that do this?

-Asked by 808 State over 11 years ago
+Asked by 808 State about 12 years ago

 It's really a shame when I hear that someone's PT experience was pointless or ineffective.
 Hearing that leads me to two possible conclusions; a) your therapist was not doing an effective job in identifying your needs and addressing those problems, b) your therapist was trying to keep the schedule full.
 Both are unacceptable.
 It is our ethical duty to treat patients until they have reached their max rehab potential, and discharge them to an independent home exercise program.
 The other scenario is if other issues have come up or there has been a decline in function.
 This would then lead to referral back to the physician for further follow-up.
 Half of PT is also patient education, so you know exactly what's going on in your body so that you are able to make the right choices in maintaining the benefits received during your skilled treatment sessions.
 I'm wondering what it was about your sessions you felt were pointless and ineffective.
 I don't know of PT's who keep patients on just to stay busy, but those that do, just bring our profession down.
 Like in any business/industry, there are always those bad eggs who ruin it for everyone.